garrandall/popular-music-data/tracks/flathead-the-fratellis.md

-than you I'd drive your car if you ask me to said the boy's not right in the head so he stood and got a kicking instead till she said bara bap bara ra ra bara bap bara ra ra ra...
+than you I'd drive your car if you ask me to said the boy's not right in the head so he stood and got a kicking instead till she said bara bap bara ra ra bara bap bara ra ra ra

 And she said the boy's not right in the head
-And you stood and said oh my god till she said bara bap bara ra ra bara bap bara ra ra ra...
+And you stood and said oh my god till she said bara bap bara ra ra bara bap bara ra ra ra